29 FAQs about agents and distributors

 If the agent is self-employed and your agreement says nothing to the contrary, the commission does not have to be paid if the sales agreement with the customer fails through no fault of your own - for example, where a customer refuses to pay for the goods (or services) for no good reason.

-16. What restrictions are there on terminating an agency relationship?
+16. What restrictions are there on terminating a sales agency relationship?

 You can agree an agency relationship either for a fixed term or indefinitely.